-Introduced a welfare support worker who has made a significant impact on the welfare of our young people.
+Embedded our new welfare support worker who has made a significant impact on the welfare of our young people.

 Reinforced our links with local primary and secondary schools developing strong working relationships that have led to tangible benefits regarding the sharing of best practice.